2,637,381 children have been forcibly separated from their parents in the last 10 years.

 Compared to white children, based on child population estimates:

-As last reported, 437,465 children nationally were removed from their families and placed in foster homes according to the federal government Adoption and Foster Care Analysis and Reporting System. https://www.acf.hhs.gov/sites/default/files/cb/afcarsreport24.pdf
+As last reported in August 2019, 437,238 children nationally were removed from their families and placed in foster homes according to the federal government Adoption and Foster Care Analysis and Reporting System. https://www.acf.hhs.gov/sites/default/files/cb/afcarsreport26.pdf

 In June of 2018, 540 organizations from all 50 states, the District of Columbia and Puerto Rico which have well-recognized expertise in the fields of child welfare, juvenile justice and child health, development and safety, reported that the separation of children from their parents will have significant and long-lasting consequences for the safety, health, development, and well-being of children. http://www.childrensdefense.org/library/data/child-welfare-juvenile.pdf

-TAKEN CHILDREN AWAY IS A FORM OF SYSTEMIC VIOLENCE AGAINST CHILDREN, AND IT’S BECOMING NORMALIZED!
+TAKING CHILDREN AWAY FROM THEIR FAMILIES IS TRAUMATIZING, A FORM OF SYSTEMIC VIOLENCE, AND IT’S BECOMING NORMALIZED!

 Federal payments – our tax dollars – go to states to support the entire foster care and group home system.
 Payments begin the moment a child is taken with bonuses for “special needs” such as medication, then more bonuses to state agencies for termination of parental rights or adoption of children even if parents are still fighting for custody in Family Court.
 The most recent estimates are that foster care in America is a $29.1 billion per year industry.
 See annual expenditures; https://www.acf.hhs.gov/cb/research-data-technology/statistics-research